The lovely 13th Century, Norman, St George’s Church is situated at one end of the village and the churchyard provides a tranquil oasis

 The village has excellent public transport links, via the

-490 bus to Ludlow, Leominster and Hereford
+490 bus to Ludlow and Leominster.

 and is close to the Mortimer Trail, which runs through nearby Mortimer Forest, attracting walkers and cyclists to the area.

 Tourists are catered for with a number of bed & breakfasts, self catering holiday cottages and caravan parks situated within and around the village.

 There are a variety of events held within the village which regularly bring different parts of the community together,

 from pub quizzes at The Boot to the annual Christmas Dinner for Evergreens at the Village Hall.

 There are both adult and junior football teams who regularly train and play on the Recreation Ground.